TheCatOfHs/sccop/README.md

 VASP_3d_exe = f'{VASP_3d_path} -np 48 vasp'
 ```

 Note: we recommend that put SCCOP under the /local directory to accelerate the speed of data processing.
-For researchers who want to change the submission of VASP jobs, see the code in `src/core/sub_vasp.py`, e.g., use Protable Batch System (PBS) to submit VASP jobs.
+For researchers who want to change the submission of VASP jobs, see the code in `src/core/sub_vasp.py`.

 ### Define a Customized Search File